-Description of Your Relationship with Tufts Medical Center and/or Floating Hospital for Children:
+Description of Your Relationship with Tufts Medical Center and/or Tufts Children's Hospital:

 My name is Karen Jenkins.
 My son John was born at Tufts Medical Center in 2005.
-He was born with 5 major heart defects, had 2 open heart surgeries before the age of 2, as well as several other minor surgical procedures and is now a healthy patient in the Pediatric Cardiology Dept. at Floating.
+He was born with 5 major heart defects, had 2 open heart surgeries before the age of 2, as well as several other minor surgical procedures and is now a healthy patient in the Pediatric Cardiology Dept. at Tufts Children's.
 My mom had open heart surgery last year and is a healthy patient in the Cardiology Dept. at Tufts Medical Center.
 I was a patient; I am a mom of patient as well as a daughter of a patient.
-Floating Hospital is our home away from home.
+Tufts Children's Hospital is our home away from home.
 John’s medical team is transparent, caring and are dedicated to keeping him healthy.
 He is now a teenager!

-What advice would you offer patients and/or their families who are receiving care at Tufts Medical Center (or Floating Hospital for Children) to make their stay easier/most comfortable:
+What advice would you offer patients and/or their families who are receiving care at Tufts Medical Center (or Tufts Children's Hospital) to make their stay easier/most comfortable:

 Take care of yourself first.
 This is the the best advice that was given to my husband and I was when we had to leave our son overnight in the PICU after his first open heart surgery.
 The nurses told us that they are the best babysitters in the world and we need our sleep so when he is ready to go home we are rested, healthy and ready for the challenges that going home would bring.
 Your patient will need you to be healthy and strong when they go home from the hospital.
 Also, ask every question that you can, even the uncomfortable ones.
 Your medical team is the experts in your healthcare journey.

 The Child Life Specialists- distracted both my son and I during some scary times.
 They always have games, toys and books available.

-What helped you most during your stay/your family member’s stay at Tufts Medical Center (or Floating Hospital for Children):
+What helped you most during your stay/your family member’s stay at Tufts Medical Center (or Tufts Children's Hospital):